hvdwolf/OsmAnd-UKpostcodes/README.md

 - search on a postcode in a city/neighborhood as if it is a housenumber without street
 - and directly as postcode as a "Search more villages/postcode" like in all other address files.

 If you know that a postcode is somewhere in a city or suburb, you can select that city and all postcodes will appear.
 If you don't know the city, you can directly search for the postcode from the address screen.
-When you start typing, and the "city name" is not in the index, you get the "Search more villages/postcode".
+When you start typing a postcode like `CB1 0AH` (or `cb1 0ah`), and the "city name" is not in the index, you get the "Search more villages/postcode".

 Note that not all postcodes have a city assigned (about 56.000).
 This means that:
 - Some postcodes can't be found by city, even though you know it is in that city.